igorocampos/ESCPOS/README.md

 ![](https://github.com/igorocampos/ESCPOS/blob/master/ESC_POS.png)

-# Installing via the NuGet Package
+# Installing via NuGet Package

 The NuGet Package can be found [here](https://www.nuget.org/packages/ESCPOS/) and you can install it with: